guzzle/guzzle/docs/clients.rst

 - ``GuzzleHttp\Client::delete``: Sends a DELETE request
 - ``GuzzleHttp\Client::options``: Sends an OPTIONS request

-Each of the above methods accepts a URL and associative array of request options.
+Each of the above methods accepts a URL as the first argument and an optional associative array of :ref:`request-options` as the second argument.

 .. code-block:: php